The Boston Conservatory

 - Phone: (617) 912-9147

-The Boston Conservatory, located in Boston, MA, is a nonprofit private art school that offers students a comprehensive education and training in the arts.
-The Boston Conservatory has several great programs to pick from.
-The more popular programs among students are shown below:
+The Boston Conservatory, located in Boston, MA, is a nonprofit private art institution that offers students education in the arts.
+The Boston Conservatory offers several programs to pick from.
+The more popular enrolled programs among students are shown below:

 - Visual and Performing Arts

-To help students and recent graduates, The Boston Conservatory may offer some services to students including:
+To help support students, The Boston Conservatory may offer student services including:

 - Remedial courses

-The last reported accreditation for this school was done by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.
+The last reported accreditation for The Boston Conservatory was done by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.
 Please visit bostonconservatory.edu for more information on programs offered and consumer disclosures.

 The program list below was created by historical graduation information reported by the school.
 This list may not represent the current curriculum offered.
 Visit the school's website to get more information about programs offered.